Vintage Bench Makeover

 Remember how I recently inherited an abundance of beautiful vintage treasures from my late great uncle’s estate?
 That post does not contain even half of what I brought home.
 I plan to write another post about the rest of the stuff because it is JUST.SO.GOOD.
 I mean, I can’t even talk about it.
 It’s a vintage goldmine in that house, I tell ya.

-One of the items I discovered, which I briefly mentioned in my last post, was an old vinyl & wood midcentury bench.
+One of the items I discovered, which I briefly mentioned in my last post, was an old vinyl & wood midcentury bench, considered to be one of the best according to James from bestroutertablepicks.com.
 It must have been stored in the basement of that house for at least 30 or 40 years.
 The vinyl was VERY dirty, but I crossed my fingers and hoped that giving it a good scrub would do the trick.

 I wish I had taken a “before” photo of it’s super dirty state.
 Sometimes I get so excited about starting a project, that I just cannot be bothered with taking “before” photos.
 Of course, once I’m done I always wish I had.
 I’m trying to be better about it.